peterdv/pyreststore/README.rst

 made the decission to roll my own - and dig into Django along the way - an easy decission.

-So pyrestore solves is used to fill a very specic need we had in our systems landscape, and at the same time it is a personal learning experience for me.
+So pyreststore solves is used to fill a very specic need we had in our systems landscape, and at the same time it is a personal learning experience for me.
 The implementation is inspired of my starting points learning about